jolaquai/LaquaiLib.Threading.CronThreadingPrimitives/README.md

 ## Contributing

 Opening issues and submitting PRs are welcome.
 All changes must be appropriately covered by tests.
-Tests run exclusively under `net6.0`.
+Tests run exclusively under `net10.0`.

-Support for `netstandard2.0` must always be maintained in the internal project.
-If possible, new functionality should target all frameworks.
-New dependencies may be introduced after I vet the decision to do so.

-Or get in touch on Discord @eyeoftheenemy
+Or get in touch on Discord `@eyeoftheenemy`

 ## License